 Hatfield House Wedding

-Spring weather is unpredictable.
 Spring 2019 had some of the hottest days on record for that time of year, unexpected cold spells, hail and torrential rainfalls.
 Rosie and Oliver’s wedding in May 2019 appeared to offer up all of these in one day.

 Hatfield House’s Banqueting Hall is steeped in history.
 Used as a nursery to the three children of Henry VIII, and where Elizabeth 1st spent her childhood.
 Eventually, she would be held here under house arrest until she finally succeeded the throne.
 In her reign as Queen of England she held Council of State in The Banqueting Hall under the same roof as Rosie and Oliver’s wedding reception.